edwin-shdw/AbdiBot/README.md

     ```shell
     npm run develop
     ```
-    This will start the bot with [node-supervisor](https://www.npmjs.com/package/supervisor) which will restart the node application whenever file changes are detected.
+    This will start the bot with [ts-node](https://www.npmjs.com/package/ts-node) and [nodemon](https://www.npmjs.com/package/nodemon) which will restart the node application whenever file changes are detected.
+Thanks to ts-node running a new build on each file change is no longer required.
-    (Currently requires `npx tsc --watch` to run in parallel)

 5. **Deployment**